-- Students return their completed confidential form to the Postgraduate Admissions Office, Garda Vetting Section.
-Once the Postgraduate Admissions Office have received the completed and signed NVB1 form and Police Clearance Declaration form, information from this form is inputted on the National Vetting Bureau portal.
+- Students complete their confidential application via the Garda Vetting App, uploading Proof of ID and Address, along wit Police Clearance if applicable, once the appliction is complete the information is uploaded to the National Vetting Bureau's website.
 The National Vetting Bureau (NVB) will then email the student directly to invite he/she to complete the vetting application online.
-The invitation will be sent to the students' NUI Galway email address – students must list this email address on the NVB1 form.
+The invitation will be sent to both the students' NUI Galway email and personal email addresses.

 - The student has 30 days from the date of the NVB invitation to complete the online application before the invitation expires.
-Failure to complete the application in the designated timeframe will require a new NVB1 to be submitted, which will delay the completion of the students' vetting clearance.
+Failure to complete the application in the designated timeframe will require a new applicaiont to be submitted, via the Garda Vetting app, which will delay the completion of the students' vetting clearance.

 - The GNVB then processes the application and forwards a vetting disclosure to the Garda Vetting Liaison and the Postgraduate Admissions Office, Garda Vetting Section in turn email this disclosure to the student.

 - Once the information has been confirmed, it is then reviewed and the Garda Vetting Liaison classifies as follows:

 - No previous convictions recorded

 - Serious Offence

 - Very Serious Offence

 - The names of all students where no previous convictions have been recorded are available to the relevant head of School/College administrator.
 These students are deemed suitable for placement and may attend placements as required.

 - With regard to minor offences, serious offences & very serious offences further action will be taken as per the Garda Vetting policy document.